Jack White

-A key artist of the 2000s garage rock revival, White is known for his distinctive musical techniques and eccentricity.
-He has won 12 Grammy Awards among other accolades.
+Among several accolades, White has won twelve Grammy Awards.
 Rolling Stone included him on their 2010 and 2023 lists of the greatest guitarists of all time.
 The New York Times called White "the coolest, weirdest, [and] savviest rock star of our time" in 2012.
 He was inducted into the Rock and Roll Hall of Fame as a member of the White Stripes in 2025.